 Those who are located in the same room will have an advantage in terms of ease in communicating with each other.

-5. Establish the rotation order and send the list of participants and the rotation order before the meeting.
+Before the meeting, create a rotation order and send the list of participants and the rotation order before the meeting.

 This is a strategy to help participants know whose turn it is to speak and to give everyone an equal opportunity to speak.

-6. Send agenda well ahead of time, plus any reading materials if needed.
+6. Send the agenda and any reading materials ahead of time

 This is so that participants can be prepared.